About

 Troubleshooting PTFE-lined plug valves

-• Worn out or damaged gland packing.
-Replace the gland packing.
+• Worn or damaged gland packing → Replace packing

 Summary